What is Non-Interest Income?

 - Dishonor charges

 - Generally, for any business who manufacture or trade goods, or provide any kind of service the non-interest income is considered the revenue generated from the core activities of business such as the sale of goods or services.
-However, only in the case of banking and the financial institution, the interest income is considered revenue generated from core activities because the key operational activity for any bank or financial institution is accepting money deposits and lending money.
+However, only in the case of banking and the financial institution, the interest income is considered revenue generated from core activities.
+It is because the critical operational activity for any bank or financial institution is accepting money deposits and lending money.
 This is considered income from non-operating activities of the business.

 - The following table shows the last ten-year trend of interest income and non-interest income of all the US commercial banks.
 One can observe clearly the when the interest income of the banks decreased due in 2009 due to financial crisis, when banks were not ready to lend any further money, the % of non-interest income increased significantly.